NeuromorphicProcessorProject/snn_toolbox/docs/source/getting_started.rst

 In a terminal window, type ``snntoolbox`` to start the main GUI containing all tools.

+Alternitively, read and run example.py in snntoolbox/tests/, which contains a number of typical usecases.

 Extending the toolbox
 ---------------------

-Have a look at the :doc:`tests </tests>` to see how loading, converting and simulating a network is implemented.
-The module ``snntoolbox/core/util.py`` contains a helper function combining the complete pipeline of
+Have a look at the :doc:`pipeline </core/pipeline>` module to examine the complete pipeline of

     1. loading and testing a pretrained ANN,
     2. normalizing weights